skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 Use the :code:`file_mounts` field in a :ref:`task YAML <yaml-spec>` to upload to a cluster

 - local files outside of the working directory (e.g., dotfiles)
-- cloud object store URIs (currently, SkyPilot supports AWS S3 and GCP GCS)
+- cloud object storage URIs (currently, SkyPilot supports AWS S3, GCP GCS, Cloudflare R2 and IBM COS)

 Every :code:`sky launch` invocation reruns the sync up of these files.